elcritch/plotex/README.md

 ## TODO

 - [ ] The configuration API needs to be expanded upon.
-- [ ] Needs work in plumbing through options for adjusting the side widths and adjusting the overall size.
+- [ ] Needs work in simplifying adjusting the axis gutter widths and adjusting the ratio (this works but is very manual).
-- [ ] Lots of work on documentation work.
+- [ ] Documentation!
 - [ ] Would like to remove the dependency on Calendar and TZData dependency.
 - [ ] PR's welcome.